worldbank/pacific-observatory/docs/text/text_intro.md

 frameborder="0" marginwidth="0" marginheight="0" width="800" height="450"></iframe>
 </div>

+### Pooled Model

+The pooled model using MA3 performs better than any of the country-level models with an accuracy of approximately 83.1 percent of the time and deviation around 0.83 percentage points from the actual inflation.
+This means that, based on historical data and the constructed EPU indexes, the models correctly predicted inflationary or deflationary trends more than four out of five times.
+Smoothing techniques considerably enhance the performance of the pooled model compared to country-specific approaches.

 #### Validation Countries

-For out-of-sample validation, we use a set of three countries: Philippines, South Korea, and Vietnam.
+For out-of-sample validation of the pooled model, we use a set of three countries: Philippines, South Korea, and Vietnam.
 Philippines achieves a RMSE of 0.14 and an accuracy of 92.91%.
 South Korea achieves a RMSE of 0.15 and an accuracy of 84.25%, and Vietnam achieves a RMSE of 0.17 and an accuracy of 88.43%.

 <div>
 <iframe src="../interactive/text/out_of_bag_predictions_pic.html"
 frameborder="0" marginwidth="0" marginheight="0" width="800" height="450"></iframe>
 </div>

-### Pooled Model

-The pooled model using MA3 performs better than any of the country-level models with an accuracy of approximately 83.1 percent of the time and deviation around 0.83 percentage points from the actual inflation.
-This means that, based on historical data and the constructed EPU indexes, the models correctly predicted inflationary or deflationary trends more than four out of five times.
-Smoothing techniques considerably enhance the performance of the pooled model compared to country-specific approaches.

 ## Future Work